 The printing is then completed through cooperation with printing companies.

-To make sure your design printing process goes error-free, Artwork Flow accommodates print inspection as well.
-This way, you can check if the physical print is deviating from the original design pixel-by-pixel and avoid printing labels with colors that don't match the brand or copy that overlaps.
+To make sure the printing process of your packaging design goes error-free, Artwork Flow accommodates print inspection as well.
+This way, you can check if the physical print is deviating from the original packaging design pixel-by-pixel and avoid printing labels with colors that don't match the brand or copy that overlaps.

 Stage 12: Market review